[Minor revision–posted 11/3/22 (replaces 12/22/21 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish standards for traffic and parking control devices to ensure the orderly and predictable movement of all motorized and non-motorized traffic in a safe and informed manner.

-REVIEW: This OP will be reviewed in November of each year by the Managing Director of Grounds Maintenance and the Managing Director of Transportation & Parking Services with substantive revisions forwarded to the Assistant Vice President for Operations who will forward substantive revisions to the Vice President for Administration & Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in November of each year by the Senior Managing Director of Grounds Maintenance and Transportation & Parking Services with substantive revisions forwarded to the Associate Vice President for Operations who will forward substantive revisions to the Senior Vice President for Administration & Finance and Chief Financial Officer.

 1. Legal Authority